alertifyjs/alertify.js/README.md

 ## Usage and Examples

-For code examples, stop by the [website at alertifyjs.org](https://labeg.github.io/alertify.js/)
+For code examples, stop by the [website at github page](https://labeg.github.io/alertify.js/)

 ## Contributing